-Teen depression seems to be on the increase.
-What is causing this epidemic in our teenagers? ~ Sandra
+Teen depression seems to be on the increase these day.
+We need to understand what is causing this epidemic in our teenagers. – Sandra

-During the teenage years, the pressure to conform with their peers can be incredibly strong.
-Social media, advertising and television are all telling kids how they are supposed to look and feel, and what is important in life.
+During the teen years the pressure to conform with their peers can be incredibly strong.
+Social media, advertising and television are all telling adolescents how they are supposed to look and feel.

-A teen’s natural expression, talents, achievement and character can look inadequate next to trends being promoted through social media.
-Kids who feel different or deprived may spiral down into self-judgement, and loathing.
-Depression has been the result of changes in our society where a teen’s needs for companionship, healthy goals, responsibility, connection to others and life-meaning are not being met.
+A teen’s natural expression, talents, achievement and character can seem inadequate next to posts they view on social media.
+Kids who feel different or deprived may then spiral down into self-judgement and loathing.
+To me, the rise in depression is the result of changes in our society–where a teen’s needs for companionship, healthy goals, responsibility, connection to others and life-meaning are not being met.

-Parents are often distressed by their teen’s pain, and lack of interest in activities.
-Yet, pushing for a different outcome without addressing the cause simply creates more pressure, and distance between the parent and their child.
-According to Dr. Andrew Weil, “The idea that one must be, and look, endlessly cheerful is a destructive and daunting expectation for teens.
-In actuality, it is perfectly normal to experience “the blues.”
-He went on to suggest that kids need to learn that happiness is not some end point to be achieved, but rather something that occurs in moments … and that more a more effective goal is to seek a sense of peace and contentment through life’s ups and downs, learn how to see and accept life as is, and find ways to respond appropriately to each situation.
+Parents are often express distress at their teen’s pain and lack of interest in activities.
+Yet, pushing teens towards a desired outcome (without exploring the underlying cause), simply creates pressure and distance between the parent and their child.
+Parents need to understand that happiness is not some end point to arrive at, but rather something that occurs in moments … and a more effective goal would be to help teens seek a sense of peace and contentment through life’s ups and downs, learn how to see and accept life as is, and find ways to respond appropriately to each situation.

 Providing service for: Los Angeles, Santa Monica, Pacific Palisades, Malibu, Beverly Hills, Beverly Glen, Culver City, Brentwood, Westwood, Marina Del Rey, Mar Vista, Encino, Sherman Oaks, Topanga Beach and Topanga Canyon, Ocean Park, Hancock Park, West Hollywood.